gearnode/local-gateway/README.md

 # Local Gateway

-> Local Gateway provide a all in one DNS server with TLS Nginx proxy configuration packaged with docker compose.
+> Local Gateway provide is all in one DNS server with TLS Nginx proxy configuration packaged with docker compose.

 ## Table of Contents